carla-simulator/carla/Docs/tuto_G_control_vehicle_physics.md

 ![vehicle_telemetry](img/vehicle_telemetry.png)

 You can try the telemetry visualisation tool in the example script `manual_control.py` located in `PythonAPI/examples`.
+Activate the telemetry view by pressing `T`.